sangahco/pmis-common-script/README.md

     SHELL=/bin/bash
     BASH_ENV=/home/<USERHERE>/.bashrc

-Doing this we tell to crontab that the following scripts have to be run using the bash shell and it should use the environment of that user.
+Doing this we tell to crontab that the following scripts have to be run using the `bash` shell and it should use the environment in `/home/<USERHERE>/.bashrc`.

-Than just add the script you want to schedule the run with:
+Than add the scripts you want to schedule the run with these lines:

     # daily schedule
     00 02 * * * /home/oracle/script/dbbackup.sh